marcofilho/go-ecommerce/docs/PAYMENT_WEBHOOK.md

 ## Overview

 The payment webhook endpoint receives payment status updates from the payment processor.
-This implementation includes HMAC signature verification for security and transaction ID-based idempotency for reliability.
+This implementation includes advanced security features:

+- **HMAC-SHA256 signature verification** for authenticity
+- **Timestamp-based replay attack prevention** with 5-minute tolerance window
+- **Transaction ID-based idempotency** for reliability

 ## Security Features

 ### HMAC Signature Verification

-All webhook requests must include a valid HMAC-SHA256 signature in the `X-Webhook-Signature` header.
+All webhook requests must include a valid HMAC-SHA256 signature in the `X-Payment-Signature` header.
 The signature is computed as:

 ```
 signature = HMAC-SHA256(webhook_secret, request_body)